daleao/sdv/Ligo/Modules/Arsenal/README.md

 Swing speed bonuses from emerald rings and forges have also been revamped.
 In vanilla, these bonuses would only reduce the duration of the final frame of the attack, which in fact consists of six frames in total.
 Now, every single frame will benefit from the speed stat, as well as the cooldown in between combos.
 This should make speed a significantly more valuable stat, making fast-hitting club builds a viable option.

 Note that daggers, unlike the other two weapon types, have single-frame animations.
 As such, their attacks are near-instantaneous by default, and thus will gain little to no benefit from swing speed bonuses even with these changes.

+### Knockback

+Knockback has been nerfed across the board.
+In vanilla, the default knockback for swords is the sweet spot, and the higher knockback offered by clubs is often more of a nuisance than a perk.
+Now, club knockback has become the sweet spot, and sword users will be forced to build knockback bonuses to achieve the same effect.

 ### Critical Hits